alonso130r/knowledge-distillation/README.md

 ## Evaluation
 The student model was evaluated using this jupyter notebook.
 The results from the evaluation are in /logs

 When no answer was detected, -1 was put as the numerical value, as there are no instances of -1 being an answer in GSM8K test set.

+To extract numerical answers from the LLM responses, the following logic was used (implemented in the jupyter notebook using Regex), ordered by decreasing precedence:
+1. Looks for a \boxed{} label in the answer, uses the first one found.
+2. Looks at the first line of the answer, checking if there are any numbers on that line.
+If there is more than one, it only accepts if they're the same number.
+3. Looks for "the [final/correct] answer is" phrase, and takes the first number following that phrase.
+4. Looks for all the numbers in the answer, chooses the one closest to the end of the answer.

+If none of these automatic extraction rules works, or if there is an issue, it is passed for manual extraction.
+This occured ~120 times out of GSM8K test (1319).